Introducing the Weather Man: Unveiling the Science of Meteorology Online

 For air quality needs such as dispersion modeling, regulatory compliance, or emissions reporting, please contact Barry at their Calgary office.
 Please use the email below or call 403-547-7557.

-Better yet: send an email.
+If you prefer, send an email.

-Barry Lough Air Quality Modelling
+Barry Lough, your Air Quality Modelling weatherman

 Please scroll down about half way on this page for detailed information from my resume. you can find my summary of the Myers Briggs Type Indicator (ENTP) personality profile on the cartoon scientist webpage.